-Specifies an Allow or Block action for the traffic based on the criteria you define in the rule.
+Blockaction for the traffic based on the criteria you define in the rule.
 When you configure the firewall to block traffic, it either resets the connection or silently drops packets.
 To provide a better user experience, you can configure granular options to block traffic instead of silently dropping packets, which can cause some applications to break and appear unresponsive to the user.
-For more details, see
+For more details, see Security Policy Actions.

 A keyword or phrase that allows you to filter security rules.
 This is handy when you have defined many rules and wish to then review those that are tagged with a keyword such as

 A text field, up to 255 characters, used to describe the rule.